-- a big hunk alongside fennel sauteed with garlic, olive oil, and sausage
+- a big hunk alongside fennel sautéed with garlic and olive oil

-- a big hunk alongside cabbage sauteed with coconut oil, Italian herbs, and chicken thighs
+- a big hunk alongside cabbage sautéed with coconut oil and Italian herbs

-- chopped into cubes and stir-fried with cabbage and sausage (for breakfast!)
+- chopped into cubes and stir-fried with cabbage for breakfast

 - cold, out of the fridge, with my fingers, door propped open with my hip, in a feeding frenzy